la2050/archive/_organizations/laup.md

    LAUP provides a multitude of services, including:

-   â€¢ Providing financial backing and a business structure for preschool providers to improve existing preschools.
+   * Providing financial backing and a business structure for preschool providers to improve existing preschools.

-   â€¢ Coaching support and mentoring by experienced educators to enhance quality and fiscal stability among LAUP preschools, and boost the involvement of parents in their child's preschool experience.
+   * Coaching support and mentoring by experienced educators to enhance quality and fiscal stability among LAUP preschools, and boost the involvement of parents in their child's preschool experience.

-   â€¢ Giving parents choices about where to send their child to preschool.
+   * Giving parents choices about where to send their child to preschool.
 LAUP preschools include private, public, charter, faith-based and family home care programs.

-   â€¢ Increasing access to preschool for thousands of children in Los Angeles County by providing the operating funds needed to fill previously empty classrooms.
+   * Increasing access to preschool for thousands of children in Los Angeles County by providing the operating funds needed to fill previously empty classrooms.
 areas_impacted: ''
 project_ids: ''
 title: LAUP